jasonsbarr/yet-another-react-boilerplate/README.md

 Use `npm run test:update` to update tests, including snapshots, and then run all tests.

-Use `npm run test:coverage` or to generate coverage statistics for your test suite.
+Use `npm run test:coverage` to generate coverage statistics for your test suite.

 ### Lint